-18.5 Safer recruitment
+17.5 Safer recruitment

 Gatehouse school is committed to safer recruitment processes.
 Members of teaching and non-teaching staff at the School, including part-time staff, temporary and supply staff, and visiting staff such as musicians and sports coaches are subject to the background checks required under the Education (Independent School Standards) Regulations 2014 and in accordance with the latest version of KCSIE.
 For most appointments, an enhanced DBS check with 'barred list' information will be required.
 At least one member of any staff recruitment panel will have had Safer Recruitment training.
 The School's separate Staff Recruitment Policy contains further details about how the process of staff recruitment is conducted.
+Gatehouse school will conduct on-line searches as part of their due diligence on shortlisted candidates to help identify any incidents or issues in relation to the application.

-18.6 Children missing education procedures
+17.6 Children missing education procedures